Azerbaijan, Kazakhstan discuss cultural cooperation

 Azerbaijan Culture Minister Adil Karimli met with Kazakhstan's Extraordinary and Plenipotentiary Ambassador to Azerbaijan Alin Bayel on 30 November, Azernews reports, citing the Azerbaijan Ministry.

-At the meeting, the Minister spoke about the historical and friendly relations between the two nations and emphasized the development of cultural ties between the two countries in a number of fields.
-He underlined that The implementation of joint projects in various spheres of culture and art further strengthens relations.
+At the meeting, the Minister spoke about the historical and friendly relations between the two nations and emphasized the development of cultural ties between the two countries in several fields.
+He underlined that the implementation of joint projects in various spheres of culture and art further strengthens relations.

 At the meeting, the sides also exchanged views on the Days of Kazakh Culture to be held in Azerbaijan on 2-5 December and other issues of mutual interest.